Entomobryomorpha

-The Entomobryomorpha are one of the three main groups (order) of springtails (Collembola), tiny hexapods related to insects.
+The Entomobryomorpha are one of the three main orders of springtails (Collembola), tiny hexapods related to insects.
 This group was formerly treated as a superfamily, the Entomobryoidea.

 They can be best distinguished from the other springtail groups by their body shape.
 The Symphypleona are very round animals, almost spherical.
 The Poduromorpha are also very plump but have a more oval shape.
 The Entomobryomorpha, by contrast, contain the slimmest springtails.
 They either have short legs and antennae, but their long bodies set them apart, or long legs and antennae, as well as well-developed furculae; these are the most characteristic members of the order.

 Systematics

 The Entomobryomorpha were, as Entomobryoidea, united with the Poduromorpha (then called Poduroidea) in a group called "Arthropleona", but this has more recently turned out to be paraphyletic.
-Actually, the Entomobryomorpha, the Poduromorpha, and the third springtaill lineage – the Symphypleona – are equally distinct from each other.
+Actually, the Entomobryomorpha, the Poduromorpha, and the third springtail lineage – the Symphypleona – are equally distinct from each other.
 Their treatment at equal taxonomic rank reflects this.
 Their rank has also varied a bit.
 When the springtails were still believed to be an order of insects, the "Arthropleona" and the Symphypleona were treated as suborders.